Updated: 08 February 2023

 In the event that you are unable to make payment for the services provided by The Lion Mind, no services will be rendered to you.
-However, our staff will refer you to another clinician (e.g. Institute of Mental Health or any others as deemed applicable) in the case of emergency.
+However, our staff will refer you to another clinician or organisation (e.g., Institute of Mental Health) or any others as deemed applicable.

-The relationship with any of our clinician is a professional one guided by ethics set by the Association of Psychotherapists And Counsellors (Singapore) (APACS) and/or other accreditation bodies that our clinician may be registered to.
+The relationship with any of our clinician is a professional one guided by ethics set by the accreditation bodies that our clinician may be registered to.
 In general, our clinician cannot:

 Your clinician is the subject matter expert in using psychotherapeutic tools to help guide you in resolving your issues.
 However, you are the subject matter expert in yourself.
 Thus, it is important for you and your clinician to work together to achieve the best treatment outcome.